Wansrif/Historiak/README.md

 ## Installation & updates

-Clone or download this repo to xampp folder
+Clone or download this repo to xampp folder and install codeigniter 4